 All instincts which are not discharged outwardly turn inwards – this is what I call the internalization of man: with it there now evolves in man what will later be called his ‘soul’.
 The whole inner world, originally stretched thinly as though between two layers of skin, was expanded and extended itself and gained depth, breadth and height in proportion to the degree that the external discharge of man’s instincts was obstructed.
 (Genealogy 2:16)

 Nietzsche is making a claim here about the fundamental psychology of a human being.
 He claims that when our urges, instincts, and desires are thwarted - say, if we lack the courage to carry them out or the object of our desires can't be found - they don't just dissipate.
 Rather, they turn inward and inflict harm on our psyche.
 This is the basic process of self-reflection at work, and it causes this psyche, or inner realm, to grow in the size and strength.
 Eventually, it becomes so big that people think of it as its own entity, separate from the body, which they call the "soul."
-Not exactly the description you heard in Theology class, is it!?

-Sound familiar?
-Psychologists have called this inner realm Nietzsche is describing by many names, such as "consciousness," your "conscience," and the "self."
+Modern psychologists have called this inner realm Nietzsche is describing by many names, such as "consciousness," your "conscience," and the "self."
 Most notably, Sigmund Freud describes this repression of instincts and desires, or the "id," as the origin of the "ego" and the "superego."
 Like Nietzsche, he also claims that the failure or prevention of the satiation of desires and instincts causes harm to the psyche, and makes us do all sorts of things to rationalize and ignore our urges, things which he calls "defense mechanisms."
 In fact, many aspects of Freud's theories are prefigured in Nietzsche.
 Freud, who did the bulk of his writing shortly after Nietzsche, insists that he never read Nietzsche's works.

 I look on bad conscience as a serious illness to which man was forced to succumb by the pressure of the most fundamental of all changes which he experienced – that change whereby he finally found himself imprisoned within the confines of society and peace (Genealogy 2:16)